ablanco1950/Drone_Detection_YoloFromScratch/README.md

 running on the valid folder of the Roboflow drone archive (300 images), characterized by its speed and low resource consumption on a laptop without a GPU.

-This test has the flaw of not detecting false negatives, which would be solved with a previous classification model.
+This test has the flaw of not detecting false positives, which would be solved with a previous classification model.

 References and acknowledgments: